-Example 2
+05.03.06.02 Example 2

-Determine whether a transient fire is capable of activating a wet pipe sprinkler system.
-The distance between the top of the transient and the ceiling is 10 ft. and the nearest sprinkler head is ft. from the fire.
+Determine whether a generic transient fire is capable of activating a wet pipe sprinkler system.
+The distance between the top of the transient (which is assumed to be 0.5 ft. above the floor) and the ceiling is 10 ft. and the nearest sprinkler head is 4 ft. from the fire.

 Solution

+Whether the wet pipe sprinkler system will activate or not depends on the severity factor.
+Figure F.37 of Attachment 8 to Appendix F indicates that for SF = 0.02 (98th percentile HRR profile) the sprinkler will activate in 380 s, as shown in Figure 5.2.14 below (which is a duplicate of Figure F.37 in Attachment 8 to Appendix F).
+However, the same figure also shows that the generic transient HRR profile for SF = 0.05 will be too low to activate the sprinkler.

-Figure 5.2.– Sprinkler Activation Time for Transient Fire.
+Figure 5.2.14 – Sprinkler Activation Time for Generic Transient Fire.

 0308.03F-06 BASIS